sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

 +------------------------+      +------------------------+      +------------------------+      +------------------------+
 ```

-<p class="cn" markdown="1">Now all the attackers need to do is allocate a TypedArray of 0x20000 and using the `sprayarr` reference, find it to overwrite the next ArrayBuffer's byte length.</p>
+<p class="cn" markdown="1">Now all the attackers need to do is allocate a TypedArray of size 0x20000 and using the `sprayarr` reference, find it to overwrite the next ArrayBuffer's byte length.</p>

 ```JavaScript
     // reclaims the memory, like your typical use after free